I Can See Your Voice Indonesia season 1

 The first season of the Indonesian television mystery music game show I Can See Your Voice Indonesia premiered on MNCTV on 29 August 2016.

 Gameplay

 Format

 According to the original South Korean rules, the guest artist(s) must attempt to eliminate bad singers during its game phase.
 At the final performance, the last remaining mystery singer is revealed as either good or bad by means of a duet between them and one of the guest artists.
-(Note: For this season's gameplay changes:
+(Note: Gameplay note: